JingqiHuo/final-assessment-Jingqi/README.md

 Contains an example of how to call processLVIS.py on a 15th of a dataset.
 Intended for testing only.
 It could form the centre of a batch loop.
 It is a simple script with no options.

+## task1.py

+Contains 3 lines of code, is used to extract data from hdf5 files.
+Need to be run twice because the particularity of command parse.

 ## handleTiff.py